Orlo Raymond Gilbert

 He began his career as band and orchestra director at San Diego Academy in 1961, teaching there for two years before accepting a position at Shenandoah Valley Academy in Virginia.
 In 1967 Gilbert was invited to teach at Collegedale Academy in Tennessee, where he also served as an adjunct teacher at nearby Southern Missionary College, now Southern Adventist University.
 In 1969, SMC hired him as full-time orchestra director and teacher in strings.

 A violinist and student of Alfred Walters during his undergraduate study at La Sierra College, Gilbert was one of the first Adventist string teachers to recognize the value of the Suzuki approach, sought to learn all he could about it, and then implemented it in his teaching.
 When he began his work at SMC, he inherited a string program that had been in decline.
 Within a decade the program was flourishing, with a large and accomplished orchestra.

 Gilbert continued in retirement to pursue his interest in rebuilding and showing antique cars, an outgrowth of a passion for cars he had had since childhood.
-He and his wife were residing in Detroit Lakes at the time of his death, at age 73.
+He and his wife were residing in Detroit Lakes at the time of his death from Chronic Lymphocytic Leukemia on June 28, 2012, at age 73.